ryu1kn/vscode-partial-diff/README.md

 * `Select Text for Compare`: Marks the selected text as the text to compare the next selection with.
 * `Compare Text with Previous Selection`: Compares the selected text to the first selection.
 * `Compare Text with Clipboard`: Compares the current clipboard to the selected text.
+* `Compare Text in Visible Editors`: Compares text in 2 visible editors.

 **NOTE:**

 * A diff will be shown only after selecting comparison text first (using `Select Text for Compare`).
-* Executing the `Select Text for Compare` or `Compare Text with Previous Selection` command without selecting any text will use the entire text of the current file.
+* Executing `Select Text for Compare`, `Compare Text with Previous Selection` or `Compare Text in Visible Editors` command without selecting any text will use the entire text of the current file.

 ## Configurations